karenying/blog.karenying.com/content/posts/2020-07-07--hack-keyboard-shortcuts-into-sites-with-a-custom-chrome-extension.md

 `gist:karenying/575e0248a881cffdbdf9b42cd2c0af8b/manifest-json`

 Cool.
 We can now investigate the GCal DOM.
-By opening Inspect Element, we find that the two arrows are wrapped in divs with 7 classes…It looks like it’d be cleaner to access the parent div which only has 2 classes and iterate through the children.
+By opening Inspect Element, we find that the two arrows are wrapped in divs with 7 classes...It looks like it’d be cleaner to access the parent div which only has 2 classes and iterate through the children.

 ![Parent container is highlighted](https://cdn-images-1.medium.com/max/2000/1*QMHEQFpwfN1haJow7uONxg.png)_Parent container is highlighted_